 How we Calculate the College ROI

-Current Salary – Knowing your current earnings potential is key to knowing the ROI a college degree.
-This is the basis for the opportunity cost you will forfeit while in school assuming you can not work at the same time.
+Current Salary – Knowing your current earnings potential is key to knowing the ROI of a college degree.
+This is the basis for the opportunity cost you will forfeit while in school, assuming you can not work simultaneously.

-Future Salary – Being able to increase earnings while doing something they enjoy is the main reason many people go to school.
-If you don’t stand to increase your earnings potential, then the ROI isn’t going to be there.
+Future Salary – Being able to increase earnings while doing something they enjoy is why many people go to school.
+If you don’t stand to increase your earnings potential, then the ROI will not be there.
 That doesn’t mean going to school is the wrong thing for you if it’s based on a passion.
 Just go in knowing there may be little to no financial benefit.